Placement

 For nearly two years, the STI Hub Ayurveda team has been reaching out to communities across Mizoram, offering free healthcare and spreading the wisdom of Ayurveda.
-From January 2024 to November 2025, the team conducted 21 free medical camps, bringing accessible wellness services and preventive health education to both Aizawl and Serchhip districts.
+From January 2024 to November 2025, the team conducted 21 free medical camps, bringing accessible wellness services and preventive health education to both Aizawl and Serchhip districts in Mizoram.
 Through these efforts, 1,285 people benefitted directly — 1,118 from Aizawl and 167 from Serchhip — marking a meaningful step toward integrating traditional health knowledge with modern community care.

 From Health Check-ups to Health Awareness

+These insights made it clear that community awareness was just as important as medical screening.
 Building on this foundation, the next eight medical camps introduced the concept of Dinacharya, or a balanced daily routine — a cornerstone of Ayurveda.
 These interactive sessions highlighted how small, consistent changes in one’s morning and evening habits can strengthen both body and mind.
 Participants were given free Ayurvedic medicines and informative leaflets to continue their journey toward wellness at home.
 A total of 358 individuals attended these sessions.

 In the final three camps, the program evolved to include Prakriti Assessments — a personalized wellness tool that helps people understand their unique body constitution: Vata, Pitta, or Kapha.
 Each participant received a custom lifestyle guide suggesting food, sleep, and daily practices tailored to their constitution.
 This phase supported 166 participants.